sal55/langs/mdocs.md

 * Imports
 * Function, variable, named const, type and macro definitions

 All such names will have 'module scope'.
+One module defines a function start() or main(), which is the entry point.

 ### Out of Order Definitions

 Functions can be written in any order.
 Code can refer to a function later in a module without any prior declaration.

 Variables can be declared in any order (although at module level, they normally go before any functions).
-Inside a function, local variables they can even all be defined at the end of the function.
+Inside a function, local variables can even all be defined at the end of the function.

 The same with types, named constants, and macros.

 Modules can be imported in any order.
 Circular and mutual imports are allowed.

+Only import statements must got at the top of the file before anything else (to allow determining the module structure by peeking at the beginning of each module).

 ### M is Case Insensitive